Google Maps advertising: an intro for local businesses

 How do I set up Google Maps advertising for my business?

 The first thing you need to do is claim your Google business listing.
 (Click for our easy how-to article.)
 This may sound like an obvious step, but surprisingly, a recent report showed that only 44% of Google business listings had been claimed.
+Plus, new research from Womply shows that businesses that claim their listings on multiple online business reviews sites make 58% more money!

 After you’ve claimed your listing, you should optimize your profile by adding the top 5 things every small business should include in their Google business listing.